 The paper makes three main contributions: First, it provides estimates of rent price elasticities with respect to the flow of new housing supply.
-The preferred estimate for the average rent level from the reduced-form analysis is -0.2, suggesting that a 1% increase of new supply lowers rents by 0.2%.
-I corroborate the size of this estimate using model-based simulations building on a structural dynamic housing choice model.
-The corresponding elasticity resulting from the model is -0.25 when the supply shock is to new owner-occupied housing, and -0.31 when the supply shock is to new rental housing.
-These parameters are highly policy-relevant since they allow local governments to understand how much average rental prices will decrease when issuing a higher number of building permissions in a location.
+The preferred reduced-form estimate for the average effect is -0.2, suggesting that a 1% increase of new supply lowers rents by 0.2%.
+This parameter in an important ingredient for quantitative regional economic models.
+It is also highly policy-relevant, since it helps local governments to understand how much average rental prices will decrease when issuing a higher number of building permits in a location.
 Moreover, changes in housing costs are an important component of consumer price inflation.

-Second, to the best of my knowledge, this paper is the first to provide clean, quasi-experimental evidence on the connection between new housing supply and the distribution of rents in the local housing market as a whole, as well as in local markets that experience high demand pressure.
+Second, to the best of my knowledge, this paper is the first to provide clean, quasi-experimental evidence on the connection between new housing supply and the distribution of rents in the local housing market as a whole.
 It documents that new housing supply effectively improves housing affordability of renters across the board, even in markets experiencing strong housing demand growth.
 This finding has significant implications for housing policy in general, suggesting that the focus should be on the supply side.
-This is especially important given that the rising housing costs in many places around the world-with the most dramatic surge in high-demand locations such as San Francisco, New York, or London-have triggered various types of often distortionary and mostly ineffective demand-side policy responses (see Metcalf, 2018, for a recent survey).
+This is especially important given that the rising housing costs in high-demand locations around the world have triggered various types of often distortionary and mostly ineffective demand-side policy responses (see Metcalf, 2018, for a recent survey).